Find off-campus housing

 It’s great being close to lectures as well as nightlife, but make sure that a noisy city centre location won’t affect your quality of life.
 If you’re not in the city centre, try to choose somewhere that’s on a direct bus or train route.
 Are there good facilities nearby, such as a convenience store, supermarket and laundrette – not forgetting the all-important decent local pub?

 - How much you can afford?

 All students know that managing money can be tricky, especially if you’re living away from home for the first time.
 All of a sudden you’re deluged with bills for things like rent, gas, electricity, telephone, TV licence, transport, insurance and food.
 So how do you take care of all that and still afford to enjoy yourself?
 Budget, budget, budget – that’s how!
-Get budgeting advice from our money website
+Get budgeting advice from our student funding webpage.

 - Who will be your housemates?